pytest-dev/pytest-order/docs/source/configuration.rst

 ``--error-on-failed-ordering``
 ------------------------------
-Relative ordering of tests my fail under some circumstances.
+Relative ordering of tests may fail under some circumstances.
 Mostly this happens if the related marker is not found, or if the tests have a cyclic dependency.
 The default behavior in this case is not to order the test in question, issue a warning during test collection and execute the test as usual.
-If you want to make sure that your relative markers work without checking all warning messages, you can also make the tests that cannot be ordered fail, so that they show up as errored in the report:
+If you want to make sure that your relative markers work without having to check all warning messages, you can make the tests that cannot be ordered fail, so that they show up as errored in the report:

 .. code:: python